4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 The linker script for this project links the binary to the correct addresses in SYSRAM, and pads 256 bytes for the header.
 A separate python script (taken from [here](https://github.com/WerWolv/STM32MP1OS)) generates the header.
 The resulting file is `fsbl.stm32`.
-We copy this file to the boot medium (SD Card, for example) in the same way we copied the U-Boot images to the SD Card (using dd).
+We copy this image file to the SD Card using `dd` like we do for the other example projects.
 The image gets copied to the sectors that the BOOTROM will be looking: LBA0 (address 0), and LBA512 (address 0x40000).

 Once loaded, MP1-Boot does the minimal tasks required to load an application into RAM and then boot into it: